Zimal-Fatemah/SCHOLAR-AI/README.md

 - Voice input works best in Chrome and Edge; Firefox support is limited
 - PDF text extraction requires PDFs with selectable text — scanned image PDFs won't work
 - The Gemini free tier allows up to 1,500 requests/day and 60 requests/minute
-- All data is stored in the browser; clearing localStorage will erase chat history
+- All data is stored in the browser; clearing localStorage will erase chat history.

 ---